 For kids into oats

 If you’re looking for an entertaining explanation of where your oatmeal comes from, Saskatchewan, Canada, farmer "Quick Dick McDick" has recently posted a two-part video (part 1 and part 2) aimed at helping children understand just that.
+There's also a YouTube series called "Learning About Ag with Mady", that includes videos about bins and grain drying.

 Oats are a good thing!
 Check out the Foundations of SK Agriculture information sheet on oats.
 There are also virtual classroom resources concerning different grains from Good in Every Grain (Grain Farmers of Ontario).